-In addition, make sure your reps have access to the information they need.
+Give your reps access to the information they need.
 Individual and team-wide performance should be available to all.
 Good decisions don’t happen without good data.

-Along those lines, creating a sales culture where salespeople collaborate and freely pass along tips and strategies is essential — but that's easier said than done.
+Creating a sales culture where salespeople collaborate and freely pass along tips and strategies is essential — but that's easier said than done.
 Communication roadblocks are one of the more common obstacles obstructing successful sales cultures.

-First, is there an easy, convenient way for reps to talk?
-Spontaneous water cooler conversations aren’t enough.
-Get everyone on Slack or another chat platform so announcing “hey, this new combo of CRM filters is turning up some fire prospects” is as easy as, well, typing that.
+Add everyone to Slack or another chat platform so that announcing something like, "Hey, this new combo of CRM filters is turning up some fire prospects!" is as easy as, well, typing it.

-Second, are your contests helping or hurting collaboration?
+Second, create contests that promote collaboration.
 You don’t want reps hoarding their learnings.
-Regularly hold contests that have the team working as a whole, rather than individuals.
+Try holding contests that have the team working collectively — not as individuals.

-Third, are you focusing on the quality of the idea instead of its source?
+Third, focus on the quality of ideas, not their sources.
 Let’s say your SDR has a brilliant suggestion.
-Try it out -- don’t shoot her down because she’s new or inexperienced.
+Try it out!
+Don’t shoot them down because they're new or inexperienced.

-Fourth, are you encouraging honesty?
+Fourth, encourage honesty.
 Perhaps your salesperson criticized the new talk track.
-As long as he’s made good points (and he’s expressing them respectfully), this is productive.
-You never want people afraid to speak up; that’s how bad ideas survive.
+As long as they've made good points and expressed them respectfully, you should see their contribution as productive.
+You never want people afraid to speak up — that’s how bad ideas survive.

-Fifth, are you rewarding knowledge sharing?
+Fifth, reward knowledge sharing.
 Consider giving points for contributing information.
-For instance, if an AE comes up with a new strategy that makes prospects 40% less likely to cancel their demo at the last minute, she could win the monthly $250 "Innovation Bonus."
+For instance, if an AE comes up with a new strategy that makes prospects 40% less likely to cancel their demo at the last minute, they could win a monthly $250 "Innovation Bonus."

 Even if sales managers can’t follow through on everything, showing effort will win them a lot of trust.

-When she commits to doing something, she should always keep her word.
-Reliability is a pillar of trust; once reps know a sales manager is dependable, they’ll become more loyal.
+When you, as a manager, commit to doing something, always keep your word.
+Reliability is a pillar of trust — and once your reps know you're dependable, they’ll become more loyal.

-It's easy to keep track of the larger promises she's made, such as, "I’ll take you guys to a steak dinner at Harry’s if everyone shows up to the weekly sales meeting the entire month."
+It's easy to keep track of the larger promises you make — such as, "I’ll take you all to a steak dinner at Harry’s if everyone shows up to the weekly sales meeting the entire month."

-But she shouldn't forget about the smaller ones she makes, like, “I’ll send you my feedback by tomorrow night,” or “I’ll put in a request for new presentation software this afternoon.”
+But you can't forget about the smaller ones, like, “I’ll send you my feedback by tomorrow night,” or “I’ll put in a request for new presentation software this afternoon.”

 These are just as important and contribute equally to the sales manager's reputation for being trustworthy.

-Salespeople are looking for a bigger reason to show up and work hard every day beyond simply “make money.”
-Although a common vision isn’t a prerequisite for success, it’ll keep reps motivated when times are tough and encourage them to work together.
+Salespeople are looking for a bigger reason to show up and work hard every day beyond simply making money.
+Although a common vision isn’t a prerequisite for success, it keeps reps motivated when times are tough and encourages them to work together.

-When another rep publishes a LinkedIn Pulse post that receives 500-plus likes, you drop a line in the team Slack room: “Congrats Julia on the awesome LinkedIn article that’s taking off.
+When another rep publishes a LinkedIn Pulse post that receives 500-plus likes, drop a line in the team Slack room, like, "Congrats Julia on the awesome LinkedIn article that’s taking off.
 Can everyone like it when they have a chance?
 Love seeing our reps establish themselves as domain experts."

-Not only will this make the people you recognized feel good, it’ll also inspire the others to follow suit.
+Not only will this make the people you recognize feel good, it’ll also inspire the others to follow suit.